 Anxiety and stress changes breathing patterns and causes muscle constriction which can exacerbate asthma symptoms.

 Anxiety and stress also weakens the immune system reducing the body’s ability to fight off colds and other respiratory infections which often trigger asthma attacks.

 How can hypnotherapy help?

 It’s important to find ways of managing stress and anxiety, particularly if you suffer from asthma.
 Learning how to relax before you feel stressed can help to control your symptoms.
 How you think and communicate with yourself often determines how you feel and how well you manage anxiety; learning how to change unhelpful negative thought patterns can help to reduce anxiety.
 Hypnotherapy has a proven track record in assisting clients to overcome anxiety and research indicates that it also improves asthma symptoms.

-If you’re interested in overcoming anxiety to improve your asthma, please give me a call on 07809 447720 or email me.
 In private sessions I’ll teach you relaxation skills in combination with self-hypnosis.
 You’ll learn effective coping strategies, which will include imagery techniques, and you’ll also learn how to overcome negative thoughts and to naturally think more positively.